MonoidMusician/blog/sources/design_it_right.md

 ### Relative file paths

 File paths should be relative to the file theyʼre in, or to a well defined project root.
-This mostly applies to configuration, less so running programs (for which a working directory is usually fine), but like … imports should be predictable.
+This mostly applies to configuration, less so running programs (for which a working directory is usually fine), but like&nbsp;… imports should be predictable.

 Notably, configuration files for both [Docker Compose](https://docs.docker.com/compose/how-tos/multiple-compose-files/extends/#understanding-multiple-compose-files) and [Rustʼs Cargo](https://doc.rust-lang.org/cargo/reference/config.html#config-relative-paths) get this wrong.